Email To A Friend

 Add the marinated chicken and cook, stirring frequently, for about 5 minutes.

-Add the fish sauce, coconut milk and 3 cups water.
+Add the fish sauce, coconut milk, water, and vegetable stock.

 Cook for 30 to 40 minutes, stirring occasionally.

-While the curry is cooking, place 1 cup water in a medium sauce pan over high heat.
-When the water boils, stir in the jasmine rice.
+While the curry is cooking, place a medium sauce pan over high heat.
+When the water boils, stir in the brown rice.

 Do not boil away all of the liquid and do not stir the rice.